 Brian Cook meets with his Chinese change manager Chan Ling and his team at the Beijing office of a European corporation to discuss last month’s delay in the change deadlines.
 He questions Chan Ling repeatedly about his team’s underperformance.
 Brian openly states he believes the team is not pushing hard enough and that there is a lack of commitment.
 He stresses that Ling is accountable for the results of the team and that he should have informed him about the issues.
-Ling nods silently and peers out the window.
-He picks up his papers, walks through the door without further discussion, and never returns.
-(Example with fake names)
+Ling nods silently and keeps shuffling through the papers lying on the desk in front of him.
+Then he pulls back his chair, stands up, walks out of the room, and never returns.
+(Example with fictitious names)

 Chan Ling feels he has lost Face.
 He perceives the directness of Brian’s approach as rude and insulting to him personally.
 In his culture Face is more important than any other thing.
 It is almost considered a physical entity, which can be ‘given’, ‘saved’, ‘enjoyed’, ‘considered’, or – and this is every Chinese’s nightmare – ‘lost’.
 The incident has seriously disturbed the relationship between him and Brian.

 A person needs Face, like a tree needs bark.